727800350/note/cs/python.md

 `numpy.loadtxt(fname, dtype=<type 'float'>, comments='#', delimiter=None, converters=None, skiprows=0,usecols=None, unpack=False, ndmin=0)`
 delimiter : str, optional.
 By default, this is any whitespace. converters : dict, optional
 A dictionary mapping column number to a function that will convert that column to a float.
-E.g., if column 0 is a date string: converters = {0: datestr2num}.
-Converters can also be used to provide a default value for missing data (but see also genfromtxt): converters = {3: lambda s:float(s.strip() or 0)}.
+E.g. if column 0 is a date string: converters = {0: datestr2num}.
+Converters can also be used to provide a default value for missing data, converters = {3: lambda s:float(s.strip() or 0)}.
 Default: None.

 example.txt file looks like the following
 ```